bonzai133/PiAtHome/Readme.md

 PySolar: Collect information from Solarmax inverter and store it in local database
 PyTeleinfo: Collect information from Teleinfo of eletric counter and store it in local database
-ParseTIC: Collect information from Teleinfo of Linky eletric counter
+ParseTIC: Collect information from Teleinfo of Linky eletric counter => Merge to PyTeleinfo
 PiAtHome: Web pages to display previous information and production configuration
 External: Contains Diamond custom collectors and configuration for various monitoring purposes